-Wave 2 - Specific and time-limited interventions provided for some pupils who need support to accelerate their progress, usually within a group situation.
+Wave 2 - Specific and time- limited interventions provided for some pupils who need support to accelerate their progress or improve their attainment, usually within a group situation.
 Children in this category we have defined as 'cause for concern.'

-Wave 3 - Highly tailored interventions to support a minority of pupils in order to accelerate their progress.
-This category is called 'SEN Support.'
-We provide the Local Authority with information about children who are receiving this level of support.
+Wave 3 - Highly tailored interventions to support a minority of pupils in order to increase progress.
+This category is called 'Sen support' and children at this level have to be identified to the LA.

-Wave 2 - Cause for Concern
+Wave 2- cause for concern

-- When a child is identified as a cause for concern, a child is added to our Wave 2 year group provision map.
-Time-limited interventions are planned and carried out.
-These interventions are reviewed at regular intervals and changed or modified accordingly. - Our core funding is used to meet the needs of these children through the use of different resources, including additional staff. - We may also request the support of outside agencies at this point. - Parents are informed about the interventions that their child will be receiving.
+- When a child is identified as a cause for concern, a child is added to our wave 2 year group provision map.
+Timed interventions are planned and carried out.
+These interventions are reviewed at regular intervals and changed or modified accordingly. - Our core funding is used effectively to meet the needs of these children through the use of different resources including additional staff. - We may request the support of outside agencies at this point. - Parents are informed of interventions that their child will be receiving.

-Examples of interventions, which we deem as Wave 2 are:
+Examples of interventions which we deem as wave 2 are:

-- Maths intervention group
+- Maths intervention.

-- Rapid Reading group
+- Rapid reading group

 - Rapid Maths group

 - Listening group

-- Social Skills group
+- Social skills group

-- Phonics Booster group
+- Phonics booster group

 - Movement group

 - Writing group

-- Springboard Maths group
+- Springboard maths

-Wave 3 - SEN Support:
+Wave 3 - Sen Support:

-• There will be some children who will have more complex needs who will not make adequate progress despite receiving interventions over a period of time.
-These may be children who are not making adequate progress, either socially, emotionally or academically, despite a number of time-limited interventions.
+• There will be some children who will have more complex needs who will not make adequate progress despite receiving timed interventions over a period of time.
+These may be children who are not making adequate progress either socially, emotionally or academic despite a number of timed interventions.
 They may have a disability or medical condition which may hinder the progress they are making.
-The attainment gap between the child and their peers may not have narrowed or may even have widened.
-Therefore a child would progress to the next wave - Wave 3.
+The attainment gap between the child and their peers may not have improved or has widened.
+Therefore a child would progress to the next wave - wave 3.

-As part of Wave 3, we:
+As part of wave 3:

-- Provide Individual Education Plans, which outline the child's main difficulties and 3 or 4 focused targets for the term which are identified following discussions with parents; - Provide Behaviour Support Plans to those children who need them and, following consultation with parents, we identify specific targets for the children to work towards; - Adapt the curriculum, teaching approaches and environment to meet the needs of each child with Special Educational Needs; - Use different resources and strategies to best meet the child's needs; - Use our allocated funding for each child effectively; - Ensure regular consultation with parents and carers; - Teach children, wherever possible, alongside their peers; - Request support from outside agencies, which includes the speech and language therapy service, educational psychologist, hearing impaired team, visual impaired team, behaviour support and Chadsgrove Outreach Service and carry out their recommendations; - Provide additional support for the child by employing a special support assistant if it is required; - Follow the recommendations / requirements laid down in the LA's Local Offer; - Make a request for an Education Health Care Plan to the LA, if a child qualifies for this, using the guidance laid down by the LA and in consultation with outside agencies;
+- We provide Individual Education Plans which outline the child's main difficulties and the 3 or 4 focused targets for the term which are discussed with parents. - We provide Behaviour support plans to those children who need it in consultation with parents with specific targets. - Adapt the curriculum, teaching approach, environment to meet the needs of each child with Special Educational Needs. - Use different resources and strategies to best meet the child's needs. - Use our allocated funding for each child effectively. - Ensure regular consultation with parents and carers. - where possible we teach alongside peers; - Request support from outside agencies which includes the speech and language therapy service, educational psychologist, hearing impaired team, visual impaired team, behaviour support and Chadsgrove Outreach Service and carry out their recommendations. - Provide additional support for the child by employing a special support assistant if it is required. - Follow the LAs local offer. - Make a request for an Education Health Care Plan to the LA if a child qualifies using the guidelines set out by the LA and in consultation with outside agencies. - Inform the LA of which children are classified as 'sen support'.

-- Inform the LA about which children are receiving 'SEN Support'.
+Although there are not any specialist unit facilities for pupils with special educational needs at Finstall First School, we welcome all pupils and do our best to ensure that appropriate provision is made by providing:

-Although there are not any "specialist unit" facilities for pupils with special educational needs at Finstall First School, we welcome all pupils and do our best to ensure that we meet their needs by providing: - A Learning support room equipped with a whiteboard, games, books and specialist resources, which can be used by small intervention groups or individual children as appropriate; - Disabled toilet facilities; - Entrances / exits, which are ramped to ensure access for wheelchair users; - Strong links with the local special schools so that staff and pupils can access guidance, training and specialist resources; - A main building, which is on one level, which makes access easier for physically disabled children; - Resources that can be loaned from Chadsgrove Outreach Service if required.
+- A Learning support room equipped with whiteboard, tables, chair, games, books and apparatus.
+This is used for withdrawing small groups or individual children when appropriate. - Disabled toilet facilities; - Entrances are ramped to ensure access for wheelchair users. - Having strong links with the local special schools for guidance, training and resources. - The main building is on one level, which makes it easier access for physically disabled children. - Resources can be loaned from Chadsgrove Outreach Service if required.